GOTO-OBS/gtecs-control/README.md

 Configuration
 -------------
 Configuration of **G-TeCS** is acheived using a config file, and the Python module configobj (http://configobj.readthedocs.io/en/latest/).
 An example config file is present in the *data* directory of this repository.
-Both on installation, and when running, **G-TeCS** will look for a file named *.gtecs.conf* either in the current directory, the users home directory or any path specified by the *GTECS_CONF* environment variable.
+When running, **G-TeCS** will look for a file named *.gtecs.conf* either in the current directory, the users home directory or any path specified by the *GTECS_CONF* environment variable.

 If no such file is available, **G-TeCS** will use the default config, as shown in the *data* directory.
 Users can over-ride as many of these default settings as they wish in the *.gtecs.conf* file.
 Particular attention should be paid to the *CONFIG_PATH* setting.
 This is where **G-TeCS** will save persistent files, image files and log files.
-If it does not exist, **G-TeCS** will attempt to create this directory on install.
+A script ```setup_gtecs``` is provided to create this directory structure, and populate with the necessary files.
+It should be run after installation, and after an appropriate value for the *CONFIG_PATH* is set in the *.gtecs.conf* file.

 Martin Dyer
 Last update: 26 Feb 2016